 During Revised Common Lectionary year C, Luke's year, we talked about neighborology, the word about the neighbor.
 During that year we heard a lot from the prophet Jeremiah with his concern for the neighbor, the other than us.
 In today's scripture Jesus essentially talks about giving up our own druthers and preferences to help take care of the needs of our neighbors.
 For most of us, service to the neighbor begins where we find ourselves here and now.
 It's unlikely God will send us to spend a season with St. Teresa of Kolkata's peeps or on a mission of some kind to the people of Syria; it is for sure that God's calls us to thoughtful action and service in order to offer life as gift to those nearby us.

-Today's scripture portion opens with Mark 8:31 that's Jesus' first passion prediction of three in Mark.
+Today's scripture portion opens with Mark 8:31, sometimes referred to as Jesus' first passion prediction of three in Mark's gospel.